Biden and House Democrats hope to make curbing ‘junk fees’ a winning issue in 2024 - The Boston Globe

 “Bidenomics is about growing the middle class, which is why President Biden is spearheading the fight against junk fees that are unjustly raising costs," said Kevin Munoz, a spokesperson for Biden's reelection campaign.

 The White House sees the effort as an example of good governance with bipartisan benefits.
-Consumer Reports conducted a 2018 survey that found that at least 85% of Americans have experienced a hidden or unexpected fee for a service in the previous two years.
+Consumer Reports conducted a 2018 survey that found that at least 85 percent of Americans have experienced a hidden or unexpected fee for a service in the previous two years.

 Still, some Republicans dismiss the issue as a distraction that won’t have a lasting impact.
 “Dumpster fires polled better with the American people than Bidenomics, so extreme Democrats threw it in the garbage to talk about ‘junk fees’ because they know Biden’s economy is trash,” quipped Will Reinert, a spokesperson for the National Republican Congressional Committee, the GOP’s House campaign arm.